gc-cloud/E15P3/readme.md

 - Describe views
 - Forms used to power the app were implemented using Blade and leveraging Laravel's HTTP Requests to get values, flash messages and produce sticky Forms
+- packages: using laravel collective html
+- packages: used laravel-debugbar

 ## Extra features
 - Compiled sass